Tabele86/Tabele86/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... multiple React Projects
+- 🔭 I’m currently working on ...
+Multiple React Projects
 - 🎉 Last project completed ...
 [New Portfolio](https://github.com/Tabele86/newportfolio)
 - 🌱 I’m currently learning ...
 TypeScript
 - 👨‍💻 I’m currently sharpening my skills in ...
 JavaScript and React
 - 🤔 I’m looking for help with ...
 Networking, Advice, Mentorship
+- 🥅 My current goals ...
+To become a Full Stack Web Developer and one hopefully soon work with mobile apps.
-- 📫 How to reach me: You can contact me via [LinkedIn](https://www.linkedin.com/in/anthonyabele1986/) and [Email](mailto:tabele86@gmail.com)
+- 📫 How to reach me ...
+You can contact me via [LinkedIn](https://www.linkedin.com/in/anthonyabele1986/) and [✉](mailto:tabele86@gmail.com)
+- 🔎 Job search ...
+Looking for work.

 ### 🔨 Skills/Tools I've worked with: